gitHu6-newb/FoldingAtAltitude/README.md

 50. after validating your function it will show a green circle check mark next to its name.
 When you see green, click hamburger, then Cloud Scheduler

 51. click CREATE JOB.
 Pick a US location, like us-central, in the map (closer to your VM's region the better).
-Click NEXT
+Click NEXT<br>
     a) give it a name<br>
     b) in Frequency, use this: `*/15 * * * *` <br>
     c) pick a time zone<br>